Key Stage 4 (Years 10 and 11)

-From summer 2018, the majority of subjects will award grades from 9 to 1, with the exception of Business Studies and Product Design which will still be graded A* to G. On some courses a proportion of the examination grade is dependent upon Controlled Assessment (CAT) - work done by the student during the two years of the course.
+All GCSE examinations now use the 9-1 grading system with 9 being the highest grade.
+The majority of courses are assessed through external examinations at the end of Year 11, however, some courses a proportion of the examination grade is dependent upon Coursework - work done by the student during the two years of the course.

 As students approach the end of Year 9 it is time to make some decisions about future studies.
 They should also begin to think about what they would like to do in Year 12 and 13.
 Changes in government policy mean that all students must now stay in education, or work-based training, until they are 18.

 At Queen’s Park High School we are committed to the concept of ‘breadth and balance’ in Year 10 and 11, which can then become more specialised in Years 12 and 13.
 We have found it is unnecessary for future career ambitions to specialise in specific subject areas too early and that it is better to keep a broader choice of subjects at this stage.

 When choosing a subject it is more important to think about what you enjoy and what you have shown an aptitude for.